OVERVIEW OF THE ROLE

 Our Gryphons in the Community programme aims to do good stuff and bring communities in Leeds together through sport.
 This could be through delivering sport to young people in the local community or even helping people learn how to maintain and ride a bike.
 In all of our projects sport is used as a vehicle for building positive relationships between the University and the wider community, offering students the opportunity to experience something different.
 We have a close relationship with the Sport Science department supporting students with their 24 hour placements but Leeds Sport can support any student, sporty or not to make a difference right here in Leeds.
 Our projects are fun and rewarding and you will be helping people in Leeds to live more active lives as well as broadening your own horizons and developing new skills.
 Change lives (not just theirs, yours too!).

-- Football & English Language teaching at the Leeds Refugee Forum
+- Sport & English Language tuition at the Leeds Refugee Forum

-- Table Tennis & Boxing sessions for young adults at the Reginald Centre in Chapeltown/ the Compton Centre in Harehills
+- A Table Tennis club for young people aged 11-16 at the Reginald Centre in Chapeltown

 DUTIES & RESPONSIBILITIES

-- Commit to support the delivery of a minimum of one community project in a selected location – community project timescales vary depending on the project.
+- Commit to support the delivery of a minimum of one community project in a selected location – community project timescales vary depending on the intervention.
 Many of our projects can be tailored to suit the number of hours you would like to deliver (e.g. 24 hours for Sport Science students).
-For the majority of projects training will take place in semester 1 with delivery taking place over 6-12 weeks in semester 2 on a weekly or rota basis.
+For the majority of projects training will take place in semester 1 with delivery taking place over 6-12 weeks once this is complete on a weekly or rota basis.
+Most projects will be looking for a weekly commitment but some operate on a rota basis depending on how many student volunteers we are able to recruit.
+Read more about the training and delivery commitments of each individual intervention.

 - Contribute to the development and sustainability of community sport in Leeds